 Our own 2018 study of hundreds of UK and USA businesses showed that over 40% of UK businesses are not planning to develop a digital transformation strategy for 2019, or for at least the next 2 years.
 Of the ones that do have such a strategy, most are focused on customer-neutral technologies such as financial reporting and administration.
 By contrast, USA companies are investing heavily in digital technologies that improve customer experience, help to predict future demand with ‘Big Data’, and recruit scarce talent into their organisation.

 The next challenge will be to compete with international competitors.
-Most of whom will then be doing business online in ways that can provide better customer service and experiences, more accurate forecasting and keener costs.
+Most of them will then be doing business online in ways that can provide better customer service and experiences, more accurate forecasting and keener costs.

 Given that 70-80% of change programs fail to meet expected results, there is a real danger that the compound impact of any sequential transformation of this magnitude will sound the death knell for many otherwise healthy UK companies.

-If you would like to understand how digital transformation applies to your business, and how you can embrace this new wave of technology read about our digital transformation services here, or get in touch.
+If you would like to understand how digital transformation applies to your business and how you can embrace this new wave of technology, read about our digital transformation services here, or get in touch.